The ultimate assistant for GUI Scripting and Accessibility

 Updates for current customers: This version runs as a free upgrade for registered owners of UI Browser 2.0.0 and newer.
 UI Browser 1.4.1 and older is no longer supported and no free upgrade path is available.

-UI Browser 2.3.0 requires Mac OS X 10.6 Snow Leopard or newer.
-At this writing, version 2.3.0 has been tested successfully through OS X 10.8.2 Mountain Lion.
-It recognizes all of the new Accessibility constants Apple added in Lion and Mountain Lion.
+UI Browser 2.4.0 requires Mac OS X 10.7 Lion or newer.
+At this writing, version 2.4.0 has been tested successfully through OS X 10.9.0 Mavericks.
+It recognizes all of the new Accessibility constants Apple added in Mountain Lion and Mavericks.

-Older versions of UI Browser run on older versions of Mac OS X. UI Browser 2.1.1 runs under Mac OS X 10.5 Leopard, and UI Browser 2.0.5 runs under Mac OS X 10.4 Tiger.
+Older versions of UI Browser run on older versions of Mac OS X. UI Browser 2.3.0 runs under Mac OS X 10.6 Snow Leopard, UI Browser 2.1.1 runs under Mac OS X 10.5 Leopard, and UI Browser 2.0.5 runs under Mac OS X 10.4 Tiger.
 UI Browser 1.4.1 for Mac OS X 10.2 Jaguar and Mac OS X 10.3 Panther is no longer available.

 Apple's GUI Scripting technology was officially introduced in Panther as a standard feature of Mac OS X. Scripts written using the GUI Scripting technology run on all computers equipped with Panther or newer, but some GUI Scripting features require newer versions of Mac OS X. (Apple successfully concluded the GUI Scripting public beta test on Jaguar, and the beta version of the underlying GUI Scripting software for Jaguar is no longer available.)